 Improved search results through entity expansion

-The patent is telling us that it might provide improved search results by expanding queries using information about entities involved.
+The patent tells us that it might provide improved search results by expanding queries using information about entities involved.

 Take – Aways

-Someone searches for [xbox] and the fact that it is an entity related to “Microsoft” may mean that the query may be expanded to include “Microsoft” within it.
-If there are relevant news results about Microsoft, those might show up in the set of search results on the query for xbox.
-In the “related searches” at Bing that show up on a search for [xbox], Bing shows “Wii Games,” which is an xbox competitor, and fills a similar spot in terms of being an related entity to the xbox:
+Someone searches for [box], and the fact that it is an entity related to “Microsoft” may mean that the query may be expanded to include “Microsoft” within it.
+If there are relevant news results about Microsoft, those might show up in the set of search results on the query for Xbox.
+In the “related searches” at Bing that show up on a search for [xbox], Bing shows “Wii Games,” which is an Xbox competitor, and fills a similar spot in terms of being a related entity to the Xbox: